Recipes to Keep Warm this Winter Season

-1. Set heat on stove-top to “Medium” and place some butter or coconut oil in a cast-iron or stainless steel pan
+Set heat on stove-top to “Medium” and place some butter or coconut oil in a cast-iron or stainless steel pan.

-2. With your hands, shape ground meat into small, thin patties and once skillet is hot, place patties in the hot pan.
+With your hands, shape ground meat into thin patties place patties in the hot pan.
 Cook 4-5 minutes per side.